SuStrucSy/CLT-Shearwall-Connections-Database/README.md

 The data aggregated in this database has been collected manually from the references cited.
 Use of the data is **at the discretion of the user**, and caution is advised.
 For design and implementation purposes, users should always refer to **manufacturer specifications** or **case-specific experimental test results**.

-The database is provided **“as is”**.
-The authors and contributors assume **no responsibility or liability** for any errors, omissions, or misuse of the data, nor for any outcomes arising directly or indirectly from its application.
+The developers and contributors assume **no responsibility or liability** for any errors, omissions, or misuse of the data, nor for any outcomes arising directly or indirectly from its application.

 ---